-World Bank Group, World Bank Group Support for Small and Medium Enterprises: A Synthesis of Evaluative Findings.
+- 55 World Bank Group, World Bank Group Support for Small and Medium Enterprises: A Synthesis of Evaluative Findings.
 (2019).
-September 16, 2019

-52 Government of Lebanon, 2014.
-Lebanon: A roadmap to 2020.
-Ministry of Economy and Trade.
-Beirut, Lebanon.

-153 International Rescue Committee, 2016.
-Market overview of Small and Medium Enterprises in Beirut and Mount Lebanon.
-Lebanon.

-54 Ibid p.14

-For further discussion and consideration of how to best define MSMEs, please see Van der Vaart, H.J. and Gibson, T. 2008.
+September 16, 2019 - For further discussion and consideration of how to best define MSMEs, please see Van der Vaart, H.J. and Gibson, T. 2008.
 Defining SMEs: A Less Imperfect Way of Defining Small and Medium Enterprises in Developing Countries.
 Washington, DC.
 The Brookings Institution and the European Commission.
 2015.
 User guide to the SME Definition.
-Brussels, Belgium.

-Malaeb, O. 2018.
+Brussels, Belgium. - 57 Malaeb, O. 2018.
 Small and Medium Enterprises in Lebanon: Obstacles and Future Perspectives.
 Kuwait.
-Arab Planning Institute.

-58 The exchange rate used at the time of analysis was 9,000 LBP for every 1 USD.

-Notes: 1) When an enterprise exceeds the ceiling for either indicator used (employee numbers and revenue), they automatically reposition into the higher category.

-2) Revenue data should be taken from 2019 (and possibly looking at a range of time from before, such as an average from 2018-2019), when revenue has been greatly impacted by the crises of 2020.
+Arab Planning Institute - ${\bf 58}$ The exchange rate used at the time of analysis was 9,000 LBP for every 1 USD. - Notes: 1) When an enterprise exceeds the ceiling for either indicator used (employee numbers and revenue), they automatically reposition into the higher category.
+2) Revenue data should be taken from 2019 (and possibly looking at a range of time from before, such as an average from 2018-2019), when revenue has been g impacted by the crises of 2020.
 These criteria could continue to evolve to reflect the current situation.